 - losing weight if you're overweight, or maintaining a healthy weight for your build (you can check your body mass index (BMI) using the healthy weight calculator)

 - eating a high-fibre diet with plenty of fresh fruit, vegetables and wholegrain bread and cereal to avoid constipation and straining when going to the toilet

 - avoiding heavy lifting and standing up for long periods of time

-If you smoke, you should give up because the persistent cough most smokers have can make a prolapse worse.
-See stopping smoking for more information and advice.
+If you smoke, giving up will help, because coughing can make a prolapse worse.
+Read guidance on stopping smoking for more information.